getstackhead/stackhead/Documentation/configuration/security.md

 ---

 These options can be used to add further security to your projects.
-Add these to your project definition file.
+Add these to the domain definitions in project definition file.

 ## Authentication